Cash ISAs can still make prove worthwhile despite the miserly rates on offer, but Stocks & Shares ISAs could likely outperform them over time.

 However, Neilson pointed out it's vital you factor in the impact of inflation on your savings.

 “If the cash you hold in savings doesn't grow at a rate at least equal to inflation then the real value of those savings is eroded as the cost of living increases,” he explained.

-Stocks and shares ISAs can have far healthier returns, although these are not guaranteed.
+Stocks and Shares ISAs can generally offer inflation-busting returns, although these are not guaranteed.

 You can also reduce your risk through the way in which you invest in a Stocks & Shares ISA, according to Patrick Connolly, a certified financial planner with Chase de Vere.

 He highlights the benefits of investing monthly premiums in order to negate the risks of market timing in a process known as pound cost averaging.